 Future engagements include a Gala concert and once again performing Mimi in a reprisal of Instant Opera's La Boheme.
 She also looks forward to performing operatic extracts with the London Medical Orchestra conducted by Oliver Till.

-Natalie is Generously supported by the Royal Academy of Music.
+Natalie was Generously supported by the Royal Academy of Music.